pteaton/Tic-Tac-Toe-Exercise/README.md

 # Tic Tac Toe Exercise

-# Play a game of tic tac toe !
+User can play a game of tic tac toe !

 Technology Used: React